Third Sunday after Epiphany

 As a boy, Christ spoke in the synagogue and people were amazed at His words.
 As a man, Christ shared words of blessing and repentance.
 On the cross, Christ cried out those victorious words, "It is finished."
 But what would His life and ministry mean to us today if those words were not coupled with action?
 His acts of humility.
 His acts of healing.
 His acts of giving.
 His acts of protection.
-His acts of grace and salvation.
-Christ's ministry was filled with rich and wonderful words that we still recite and celebrate today, but those words were matched with His actions, and those words call us to action as well.
+His acts of grace and salvation, including His resurrection and victory over sin and death.
+Christ's ministry was filled with rich and wonderful words that we still recite and celebrate today.
+Those words were matched by His actions, and those words still call us to action as well.

 This week's featured hymn was written by Charles W. Everest (1814-1877).
 The words are bold, challenging us to life-long service as disciples of Christ.
 Considering that Everest, ordained in the Anglican church, served for 31 years in one congregation, the challenge in the hymn seems to come from someone whose actions spoke as loudly as his words.
 When you read these words, consider the new year resolutions that you might have made earlier this month.
 Do your resolutions match your calling?
 Do your actions match your words?
 How long will those actions last?